-There are products out there that can work to remove stains from timber such as hydrogen peroxide, however you need to be very careful in doing so as this is a bleaching agent and can simply result in changing the nature of the stain or pulling the colour out of the floor.
+There are products out there that can work to remove stains from timber such as Hydrogen Peroxide or Oxalic acid, however you need to be very careful in doing so as these are bleaching agents and can result in changing the nature of the stain or pulling the colour out of the floor.

-If you are struggling to remove the stain in your floor, then this method can be attempted but we would recommend trying it first in an area of the floor that can’t be seen (under a counter, in a cupboard etc) to see the effect it has.
+If you are struggling to remove the stain in your floor, then this method can be attempted but we would recommend trying it first on a sample piece or in an area of the floor that can’t be seen (under a counter, in a cupboard etc) to see the effect it has.

-One of the advantages of treating a floor on-site yourself is you will always know exactly what product you used at the time and can treat with the same product, using the same method, again.
+One of the advantages of treating a floor on-site yourself (purchasing an untreated board in the first place) is you will always know exactly what product you used at the time and can treat with the same product, using the same method, again.